Clinical Competence Assessment (CCA)

 Confidentiality and conduct

-Upon booking an AP CCA, candidates will be asked to read and sign a confidentiality agreement stating that they will not disseminate or reveal any content of the CCA.
-Breaches include, but are not limited to:
+When you book an AP Clinical Competency Assessment (CCA), you’ll need to read and sign a confidentiality agreement.
+This agreement ensures that you do not share or reveal any content from the CCA.
+Breaches of confidentiality include, but are not limited to:

-- Comparing client and candidate responses with colleagues
+- Comparing your responses with those of colleagues

 - Sharing exam content